Gareth001/voting/README.md

 A database is used to store users and round information.
 The server will look for an instance of MariaDB on port 3306.

+Redis is also used as a caching server.
+Ensure you have redis running locally before starting the server.

 Note that the image files for the entrants are stored on the local filesystem, so write access is required.
 This will be a problem if deploying on e.g. Google App Engine.

 2. Secrets